 We are required by law to carry out right to work checks on all our staff before you start working at King’s, regardless of your immigration status or nationality.
 The right-to-work check is also mandatory when an employee re-joins King’s, their visa or Positive Verification Notice expires.

-For us to successfully carry out the right to work check, it is imperative that you provide the original documents from either List A or B. There is more information about visas on the UK Government webpages.
+For us to successfully carry out the right to work check, you must provide the original documents from either List A or B. There is more information about visas on the UK Government webpages.

 If you don't currently hold any immigration permission to work in the UK, you’ll need to apply for a UK visa or work permit.
 Detailed information, as well as an array of visa options, can be explored on the 'Securing your Visa' webpage.
 King’s is a licensed sponsor under the Home Office points-based immigration system.